Vancouver Island wines from the Cowichan Valley in British Columbia

 Finally, in 1992, the first winery opened its doors in the most fertile valley on the island, the Cowichan Valley.
 Almost 80 vineyards have grown from these beginnings.
 Wines from more than 40 wineries grow here.
 Part of it is on the Gulf Islands, off Vancouver Island.
 Like the island vintners, they too can enjoy the climate on the east side of Vancouver Island.
 This is mild and sunny enough for wines to thrive.

-Few people know that these regions of Vancouver Islands have a climate like the best wine-growing regions in France with warm summers and mild winters.
-In addition, the amount of precipitation is not particularly high because of the mountains in the west.
-Vancouver Island Wines that do particularly well here are:
+Few people know that these regions of Vancouver Island have a climate similar to the best wine-growing regions of France, with warm summers and mild winters.
+In addition, the amount of rainfall is not particularly high due to the mountains to the west.
+Vancouver Island wines that thrive here are:

-The Burgundy red grape is the most widely planted Vancouver Island Wine.
+The red grape from Burgundy is the most widely planted Vancouver Island wine.
 The wine is particularly popular because it goes well with regional dishes such as salmon or lamb.

 Maréchal Foch